-FY 2001-02.
-Further evaluation led to an additional rate increase in FY 2008-09.
-Since FY 2000-01, rates increased an average of 16% per year, which indicates the impact of funding the much-needed capital improvement program.
+FY 2000-01, rates increased an average of 16% per year, which indicates the impact of funding the much-needed capital improvement program.

 Since FY 2008-09, the District continued to evaluate its infrastructure needs.
 A preliminary Strategic and Financial Plan1 was developed to address two interrelated issues: